 - An individual who is, or is a member of, the accountable authority of the entity (e.g. department secretaries, chief executives or members of a governing board) is also an official.

 - Accountable authorities are required to adhere to the general duties of officials set out in sections 25 to 29 of the PGPA Act, in addition to the duties that apply specifically to accountable authorities set out in sections 16 to 19.
-For more on the additional duties for accountable authorities, see RMG 200: Guide to the PGPA Act for accountable authorities.
+For more on the additional duties for accountable authorities, see the duties of accountable authorities section of the Finance website.

 2 – Duty of care and diligence

 - An official is required to exercise their powers, perform their functions and discharge their duties with the same degree of care and diligence that a reasonable person would exercise if they were an official of the entity and occupied that position (section 25 of the PGPA Act).